What is “Let’s Talk”?

 Therapists at CAPS provide ongoing face-to-face counseling appointments that typically last between 45-50 minutes at the CAPS’ office.
 “Let's Talk” is not formal counseling.
 It is a drop-in service located at various sites across campus where you will receive an informal consultation to address concerns you may have.
 It also provides a great opportunity to get a feel for what counseling is like, which may sometimes lead students to pursue on-going services at CAPS.

 Would going to “Let's Talk” help me figure out what to do about an issue of concern?

 Absolutely.
 The therapist will talk through your issue with you and help you determine the best way to get help.
 If you desire more time with a clinician, you can walk-in to CAPS to be seen for on-going appointments.

 I called CAPS and spoke with a therapist.
 He recommended a referral to a therapist in Houston.
 Can I go to “Let's Talk” instead?

 Since regular counseling visits are not available at “Let's Talk”, following up with the referral is a good idea.

 I'm currently seeing a therapist at CAPS, and I would like to talk to someone sooner than my next appointment.
 Can I go to “Let's Talk”?

-I'm currently seeing a therapist at CAPS, and I'm not happy with how things are going.
+I'm currently seeing a therapist at CAPS, and I am not happy with how things are going.
 Can I go to “Let's Talk” instead?

-“Let's Talk” discussions with CAPS therapists are considered confidential; however, Texas law may require the therapist to disclose some or all of the information under certain limited circumstances.
+“Let's Talk” are informal confidential consultations.
+However, Texas law may require the therapist to disclose some or all of the information under certain limited circumstances.
 If you have concerns about disclosure, ask the CAPS therapist for a more complete explanation of disclosure requirements.